stfc/PSyclone/doc/developer_guide/psyir.rst

 structure type and to members of such structures.
 Since the former case is still a reference to a symbol held in a symbol table, it is already captured by the ``Reference`` node.
-A reference that includes an access of a member of a structure is described by a ``StructureReference`` which is a subclass of ``Reference``.
+A reference that includes an access to a member of a structure is described by a ``StructureReference`` which is a subclass of ``Reference``.
 As such, it has a ``symbol`` property which gives the ``Symbol`` that the reference is to.
 The *member* of the structure being accessed is